Why Submit a Guest Post to InkwellEditorial.com

 That’s it; pretty standard stuff.

-FYI, if we decide to use your submission, we’ll post it first and then send you the link to it.
-Note: We reserve the right to edit the post; the original intent/scope of the piece and all appropriate links will remain intact.
-Usually, we edit for minor grammar errors and to add SEO value (eg, keyworded headlines, etc.).
+FYI, if I decide to use your submission, I’ll post it first and then send you the link to it.
+Note: I reserve the right to edit the post; the original intent/scope of the piece and all appropriate links will remain intact.
+Usually, I edit for minor grammar errors and to add SEO value (eg, keyworded headlines, etc.).

-If you HAVEN’T heard anything within 14 days of us receiving your post, it means we’ve decided NOT to publish it.
-Please do not email us constantly asking if we’re going to publish your post.
-Again, if you haven’t heard anything within 14 days, we have decided not to publish your post.
+If you HAVEN’T heard anything within 14 days of me receiving your post, it means I’ve decided NOT to publish it.
+Please do not email me constantly asking if your post is going to be published.
+Again, if you haven’t heard anything within 14 days, I have decided NOT to publish your post.

 Yuwanda Black, Publisher